Claim: Photograph shows Barack Obama without his hand over his heart while the U.S. national anthem is being played.

 hopeful) Barack Obama caused something of a stir in September 2007 when he was seemingly spotted (as in the image shown above) not observing the hand-over-heart protocol during a playing of "The Star-Spangled Banner" at an Indianola, Iowa, steak fry attended by the six top Democratic presidential candidates.

-(It's not clear from the photograph or the video just what the candidates are looking at.
+(It's not clear from the photograph or the video just what the candidates are looking at in the photograph and video.
 The Flag Code advises that they should be "standing at attention facing the flag," but none of them is facing the flag displayed behind the platform on which they're standing.
-Presumably there's another flag off to the right of the platform, since most of them are facing that direction.)
+Presumably another flag was in place off to the right of the platform, since most of the candidates are facing that direction.)

 As we noted earlier, although the U.S. Flag Code still specifies that those present should stand "with the right hand over the heart" during the playing of the U.S. national anthem, that particular form is one that has generally come to be observed less and less consistently among the general public over the decades: